nickjj/flask-static-digest/README.md

 of time on the "why" where we cover topics like cache busting and why IMO you might want to use this extension in all of your Flask projects.

+If you prefer reading instead of video, this README file covers installing, configuring and using this extension too.

 [![Demo
 Video](https://img.youtube.com/vi/-Xd84hlIjkI/0.jpg)](https://www.youtube.com/watch?v=-Xd84hlIjkI)

-If you prefer reading instead of video, this README file covers installing, configuring and using this extension too.
+#### Changes since this video

+- `FLASK_STATIC_DIGEST_HOST_URL` has been added to configure an optional external host, aka.
+CDN ([explained below](#configuring-this-extension))

 ## Table of Contents